Skip to main content Skip to main navigation

 red flag You are asked for your account number and/or personal or financial information.

-red flag You receive demands for immediate payment by wire transfer, Green Dot Money-Pak, or another prepaid card.
+red flag You receive demands for immediate payment by wire transfer, Green Dot Money-Pak, pre-paid debit cards, gift cards, cryptocurrencies, or third-party digital payment mobile applications.

 Three Simple Steps to Avoid Being Scammed